Are you 18 or older?

-Make sure that all of the future bud sites are at the same height level to get the same amount of light when the plant starts flowering.
+Make sure that all future bud sites are at the same height level to get the same light when the plant starts flowering.

 It’s also possible that you will notice the first pre-buds starting to form at the nodes of your plant.

 Week five is the official flowering time, and you can expect the development of first sacs covered with tiny hairs that will gradually grow into full-blown buds.